Ibrahim-sho/js-game-jam-team-6/pseudocode.md

 - The snake should move in 4 directions
 - The snake should touch a dot (Food) and grow in size
 - The food should change position randomly after each time the snake touches it
-- if the snake touches any of the borders of the container the game restarts
+- if the snake touches any of the borders of the container the game is over
+- if the snake touches itself the game is over
+- if the game is over, display score
+- if the game is over ask the user if she/he wants to replay